zzzprojects/learn-orm/tutorials/efcore-soft-delete/implement-soft-delete.md

 }
 ```

-It will add column named `DeletedAt` to your entity so you need to add a migration and update the database tables or delete the database and create a new one.
+It will add a column named `DeletedAt` to your entity.
+You need to add a migration and update the database tables or delete the database and create a new one.

  - In `LoadRelationsAsync` and `LoadRelations` methods, load relations you want to delete in soft deleting the entity.
  - in `OnSoftDeleteAsync` and `OnSoftDelete` methods, delete relations you want to delete in soft deleting the entity.
- - For soft deleting an entity use `Remove` and `RemoveAsync` methods.
+ - For soft deleting an entity, use `Remove` and `RemoveAsync` methods.
  - These methods will soft delete an `ISoftDelete` implemented entity and force delete an not implemented entity.
  - For force deleting any entity use `ForceRemove` method.